gruckion/learning-web-components-and-stenciljs/stenciljs-basics/notes.md

 ```

 The attribute does not change in the HTML DOM.
 Only if we use `setAttribute` will this change reflect correctly.
 We can however reflect the change this change by adding a property to the `@Prop()` decorator.
 This is done inside a javascript object where we set `{ reflectToAttr: true` to true.
 This will now ensure that the attribute is also updated when we change the prop directly.

+## Slots in stencil

+We can get content into our component through the use of slots, but we can also use slots.
+These work the same as vanilla javascript slots.
+But again it is not possible to style the inner content from our web component.
+In order to style the nested content we need to apply these styles within the light DOM.